 Life insurance for renters

-The number of households renting in the UK has almost doubled since the early 2000s.
+The number of households renting in the UK has gradually increased since the early 2000s.
 Gone are the days when renting was considered a short-term option for students and single professionals.

 While renters don’t need to worry about mortgage repayments if they should die, they may still be leaving their dependants with other financial burdens.